An abridged autobiography of my life through my art:

 I was spending so much time in workshops and conferences that I took up sketchnoting (taking notes and sketching all together) using the Adobe Sketch app.
 My sketch note gallery is located here

-I am looking forward to finishing my Instructional Technology course work in December, until then, pottery and photography will continue to feed my creativity.
+I finished up my Instructional Technology course work in December 2016 and pottery, photography, and watercolor painting continue to feed my creativity.

 Anyway, after all these years, I have to say – Life is good and art is all around me!
 Or should I say…life is good BECAUSE art is all around me? 🙂